chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 nothing to commit, working tree clean
 ```

-... and everything is clean again, but now with our local change pushed to GitHub and available to the world. **IF** you go to **your** GitHub repository, you can see your changes via your web browser.
+... and everything is clean again, but now with our local change pushed to GitHub and available to the world. **IF** you go to **your GitHub repository**, you can see your changes via your web browser.

 Get in the habit of using `git status` regularly, it is probably the most informative and helpful command for understanding exactly what's going on.